The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 3. Use corporate giving software

-Whether you’re looking to secure volunteer grants, matching gifts, or any other kind of corporate support, streamlining the process through intuitive software is a surefire way to maximize donations.
+Whether you’re looking to secure volunteer grants, matching gifts, or any other kind of corporate support, streamlining the application process is a surefire way to maximize donations.
+And you can do just that with a volunteer grant database.

 This is an example of Double the Donation’s volunteer grants search tool.